£10 Christmas Benefit Bonus

 Hmm in another comment on this thread you said it was on all day and all night most days... £1,200 for a month's gas, how is that even possible?

-poppy123456 said:lisathomas50 said:The gas I have now is cheaper than before I paid 1200.00 for a months gas in my old house waiting for the nest scheme to come and do my assessment the boiler works but is over 10years old my gas is heating is on 30degrees all day and there ate 8 radiators and two gas fires on from 6am untill mum goes to bed at 11pm
+[Removed by moderator].
+We should all just take time think about her feelings and mental health status before pointing out holes in the stories she tellspoppy123456 said:lisathomas50 said:The gas I have now is cheaper than before I paid 1200.00 for a months gas in my old house waiting for the nest scheme to come and do my assessment the boiler works but is over 10years old my gas is heating is on 30degrees all day and there ate 8 radiators and two gas fires on from 6am untill mum goes to bed at 11pm

 Energy company said it will be cheaper to go on a pay as you go smart meter which I am going to do

-Excuse me I lived in my other house with faulty gas and the chimney fell down which is why we had to leave yes the heating is on all day and all night because my mum is cold how dies that make me have a personality disorder
+Excuse me I lived in my other house with faulty gas and the chimney fell down which is why we had to leave yes the heating is on all day and all night because my mum is cold how dies that make me have a personality disorder0

 -